apache/spark/BREEZE.rst

         Pushes images to docker registry.
 You can push the images to DockerHub registry (default) or to the GitHub registry (if --use-github-registry flag is used).

-        For DockerHub pushes --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to push to.
+        For DockerHub pushes: --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to push to.
 For GitHub repository, the --github-repository flag can be used for the same purpose.
-You can also add --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to push image with specific SHA tag or run id.
+You can also add --github-image-id <COMMIT_SHA> in case you want to push image with specific SHA tag.
 In case you specify --github-repository or --github-image-id, you do not need to specify --use-github-registry flag.

         You can also add --production-image flag to switch to production image (default is CI one)